benburk/benburk.github.io/content/01-macos.md

 # System preferences

-These can be set using defaults commands.
+The `defaults` command can configure these preferences programmatically.
 I might move to that.
 [Example](https://github.com/mathiasbynens/dotfiles/blob/master/.macos)

 ## Finder
 ```